-Use the Policy Editor to Manage Policy
+Use the Policy Editor

 This section provides information on editing the various components of a policy, including Workstyles, Application Rules, and Application Groups.

 Policy Editor Workstyles are used to assign Application Groups for a specific user, or group of users.